nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

        Expected: The most recent window size and location is retained.

 ### Adding a patient or specialist

-1. Adding a patient to the existing list.
+Adding a patient to the existing list.

 1. Recommendation: List all patients by entering `list -pa` to better observe the results.

 2. Test case: `add -pa n/Abigail Lim p/89074463 e/abilim@test.com t/friends a/22 m/Bronchitis m/Fever`<br>
    Expected: A patient by the name of Abigail Lim is added to the list of patients.
 The details of the newly added patient can be seen via the `view` command.

 3. Test case: `add -pa n/Abigail Lim e/abilim@test.com t/friends a/22 m/Bronchitis` (missing `p/PHONE` field)<br>
 Expected: No patient is added to the list.
 Error message is shown in the command result box.

 4. Test Case: `add -pa n/Abigail Lim p/89074463 e/abilim@test.com t/friends a/twenty-two m/Bronchitis` (invalid `a/AGE` field)<br>
    Expected: No patient is added to the list.
 Error message of accepted `a/AGE` format is shown.

 Similar tests for adding a specialists can be done using the `add` command format for specified for specialists.

 ### Viewing a patient or specialist

-1. Viewing a patient while all patients are being shown in the list panel.
+Viewing a patient while all patients are being shown in the list panel.

 1. Prerequisites: List all patients using the `list - pa` command.
 Multiple patients in the list.

 2. Test case: `view 1`<br>
    Expected: First patient is selected to be viewed.
 Details of the viewed patient are shown in the view panel.
    Details of the viewed patients is also displayed in the command result box.

 3. Test case: `view 0`<br>
    Expected: No person is viewed.
 Error details shown in command result box.

 4. Other incorrect view commands to try: `view`, `view x`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.

 Similar tests for viewing a specialist can be done using the `view` command after listing all specialists via `list -sp` command.

 ### Editing a patient or specialist

-1. Editing a specialist while a specialist is being viewed in the view panel.
+ Editing a specialist while a specialist is being viewed in the view panel.

 1. Prerequisites: Viewing a specialist in the view panel.

 2. Test case: `edit n/Jonathan Holland` (editing a single attribute)<br>
    Expected: The name of the specialist being viewed is modified to **Jonathan Holland**.

 3. Test case: `edit n/John Holland p/88889009 s/Dentistry` (editing multiple attributes)<br>
    Expected: The specialist being viewed is modified to have the **name John Holland** with **phone number 88889009** and has **Dentistry as a specialisation**.

 4. Test case: `edit t/`(clearing tags)<br>
    Expected: The specialist being viewed is modified to have no tags.

-    5. Test case: `edit n/`
+5. Test case: `edit n/`<br>
    Expected: The specialist being viewed is not modified.
 Error message indicating arguments cannot be blank is shown.

 Similar tests for editing a patient can be done using the `edit` command after viewing a patient in the view panel using the `view` command.

 ### Deleting a patient or specialist

-1. Deleting a person while all persons are being shown
+Deleting a specialist while all specialist are being shown.

 1. Prerequisites: List all specialists using the `list -sp` command.
 Multiple specialists in the list.

 2. Test case: `delete 1`<br>
    Expected: First specialist is deleted from the specialist list.
 Shorter details of the deleted specialists is shown in the command result box.

 3. Test case: `delete 2 3 4`<br>
    Expected: Second, third and fourth specialist is deleted from the specialist list.
 Shorter details of the deleted specialists is shown in the command result box.

 4. Test case: `delete 0`<br>
    Expected: No person is deleted.
 Error details shown in the status message.

 5. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.

 Similar tests for deleting a patient can be done by first listing all patients using the `list -pa` command with multiple patients listed.

 ### Finding patients or specialists

-_To be added._
+Finding a patient that has been added into the patient list.

+1. Prerequisites: Follow the instructions for adding a patient for manual testing above [here](#adding-a-patient-or-specialist).

+2. Test case: `find -pa n/Abigail`<br>
+   Expected: The patient list displays patients with name containing "Abigail" only.

+3. Test case: `find -pa n/Abigail m/Bronchitis` (multiple arguments)<br>
+   Expected: The patient list displays patients with the name containing "Abigail" _**and**_ has "Bronchitis" in their medical history.

+4. Test case: `find -pa a/` (blank `a/AGE` field)<br>
+   Expected: No changes can be observed from the patient list.
+Error message indicating arguments cannot be blank is shown in the command result box.

+Similar tests for finding specialists can be conducted by using the `find` command with a multiple specialists in the specialist list.

 ### Undo and redo commands

-_To be added._
+Undo and redo commands executed successfully.

+Test case:

+1. Enter `theme dark` followed by `theme light`<br>
+   Expected: Colour theme of the application changes from dark mode to light mode.

+2. Enter `undo`<br>
+   Expected: Colour theme of the application changes to dark mode.

+3. Enter `redo`<br>
+   Expected: Colour theme of the application changes to light mode.

+4. Enter `add -pa n/Charlie Wong p/89073323 e/cwong@test.com t/neighbour a/35 m/Flu`<br>
+   Expected: A patient by the name of "Charlie Wong" is added to the patient list.

+5. Enter `redo`<br>
+   Expected: No changes is made to the patient list.
+Error message indicating no command to be undone is displayed in result box.

+6. Enter `undo`<br>
+   Expected: The patient previously added in step 5 is removed from the patient list.

 ### Shortcut aliases

-_To be added._
+1. Adding a shortcut alias for `list` command

+   1. Test case: `addsc sc/ls kw/list` followed by `ls -pa`<br>
+   Expected: New shortcut alias `ls` is added.
+Command result box displays message of successful mapping.
+All patients are listed upon entering `ls -pa`.

+   2. Test case: `addsc sc/ls kw/list`<br>
+   Expected: No new shortcut alias is added.
+Command result box displays message of shortcut alias already existing.

+   3. Test case: `addsc sc/ls kw/delete` (same shortcut alias but different command keyword)<br>
+   Expected: New shortcut alias is added, `ls` now behaves like a `delete` command.
+The command result box displays a message of the new mapping of `ls` to `delete` command.
+             A message of the removal of the old mapping of `ls` to `list` command is displayed as well.

+2. Deleting a shortcut alias

+    1. Prerequisite: Follow the manual testing instructions **adding shortcut alias** written above.
+No other shortcut alias has been previously added.

+    2. Test case: `delsc sc/ls`<br>
+       Expected: Shortcut alias `ls` is removed.
+Using `ls` instead of `delete` command now results in an unknown command error being displayed in the command result box.

+    3. Test case: `delsc sc/remove` (deleting non-existent shortcut alias)<br>
+       Expected: No shortcut alias is removed.
+The command result box displays a useful error message indicating shortcut alias was not previously registered.

 ## **Appendix: Planned Enhancements**